Pacific International

 No analysis available

 Resident manager is strongly supported across the listing set.
-At least 3–4 remarks explicitly mention it with phrases like 'resident manager on duty during the weekdays,' 'resident manager,' and 'on-site manager,' and this aligns with the prior high-confidence MLS amenity flag.
-The consistency across multiple listings suggests this is a stable building-level feature, not just isolated agent text.
+At least 4 listings explicitly mention it with phrases like 'resident manager on duty during the weekdays,' 'resident manager,' and 'on-site manager,' which suggests this is a real building feature rather than a copy-paste MLS checkbox.
+The current remarks align with the historical MLS amenity data, so confidence is very high.

 No analysis available